 Fairmont has a history of acquiring companies that contain hidden values.
-These hidden values may exist because (a) the business is in transition or needs to be transitioned, and that transition has not yet occurred; (b) there is a dislocation or disconnect between the true ability of the business to generate revenue and the reflection of that in the marketplace; or (c) there is a misperceived imperfection in the business which has not been properly analyzed and quantified.
+These hidden values may exist because: (a) the business needs to be strategically transitioned; (b) there is a dislocation or disconnect between the true ability of the business to generate revenue and the reflection of that in the marketplace; or (c) there is a misperceived imperfection in the business which has not been properly analyzed and quantified.

 Family or Individually-Owned Companies whose growth may have slowed as successful owners became risk-averse over time or slowly withdrew from the day-to-day operations of the company.